WHUSENG21/WHUSENG21-Y2S2-SA/README.md

 # **3 - Viewpoints Analysis**
 ## 3.1 - Context View
 ### 3.1.1 - System Scope
+Selenium brings together browser vendors, engineers, and enthusiasts to further an open discussion around the automation of the web platform.
+Selenium has 3 main components to make itself communicate with a browser such as WebDriver, RemoteWebDriver, and Selenium Server or Selenium Grid.
+First, at the core of Selenium is WebDriver APIs, an interface to write instruction sets that can be run interchangeably in many browsers.
+It uses browser automation APIs provided by browser vendors to control the browser and run tests.
+Once you’ve installed everything, only a few lines of code get you inside a browser.
+The communication way of selenium can categorize into two types: Direct communication and Remote communication.
+In direct communication, WebDriver passes commands to the browser through the browser’s driver and receives information back via the same route.
+In addition, the driver is specific to the browser, such as ChromeDriver for Google’s Chrome/Chromium, GeckoDriver for Mozilla’s Firefox, etc.  In Remote communication, WebDriver will talk to RemoteWebDriver, then RemoteWebDriver will talk to the browser’s driver.
+Plus, RemoteWebDriver can also take place using Selenium Server or Selenium Grid.

 ### 3.1.2 - External Entities Involved
+In terms of the relationship between developers and Selenium,  Selenium has role that is to test the framework of developers by using WebDriver.
+A test framework that is compatible with the language bindings is a bare minimum requirement for developers; examples include NUnit for.NET, JUnit for Java, RSpec for Ruby, etc. Their WebDriver and related actions in their tests should be run and executed by the test framework.

 ### 3.1.3 - Context View Explanation
 ...

 ## 3.2 - Functional View
+The functional viewpoint of Selenium can be divided into three main components:
 ### 3.2.1 - Capabilities

+1. Selenium WebDriver: This is the core component of Selenium.
+It is responsible for controlling the web browser and sending commands to it.
+WebDriver supports several different web browsers and allows testers to create automated tests for different web applications.

+2. Selenium IDE: This is a graphical user interface that allows testers to record and replay their test scripts.
+It also provides advanced scripting capabilities, allowing testers to create more complex tests.

+3. Selenium Grid: This component allows testers to distribute tests across multiple machines, making it easier to run tests in parallel.
+It also provides a way to manage the nodes on which tests are running.

 ### 3.2.2 - Interfaces and Structure
+These components all interact with each other to provide a complete testing platform.
+WebDriver is responsible for controlling the web browser and sending commands to it.
+IDE is used to record and replay test scripts, and Grid is used to distribute tests across multiple machines.
+Together, all three components provide a powerful testing solution for web applications.

+The functional viewpoint focusing on the WebDriver:

+Selenium WebDriver is the core component of Selenium and is responsible for controlling the web browser and sending commands to it.
+It supports multiple web browsers such as Chrome, Firefox, Edge, and Safari, allowing testers to create automated tests for different web applications.

+The WebDriver supports two types of commands:
+- Actions and assertions.
+Actions are commands that interact with the web browser, such as clicking on elements, entering text, and submitting forms.
+Assertions are commands that verify  that the web page contains the expected elements and values.

+- The WebDriver also provides a number of APIs that allow testers to create more complex tests.
+These APIs include methods for finding elements, manipulating the DOM, and taking screenshots.
+WebDriver also provides support for JavaScript and AJAX, allowing testers to create more advanced tests.

+- Finally, WebDriver supports various languages such as Java, Python, and JavaScript, allowing testers to create automated tests in the language of their choice.
+It also provides a number of features to help testers debug their tests, such as logging, breakpoints, and stack traces.

 ## 3.3 - Development View
 ### 3.3.1 - Module Structure
 ### 3.3.2 - Module Dependencies